mnapoli/vibephp/README.md

 ## Why

 An engine built for 2026 and beyond.
-PHP-FPM is stable, FrankenPHP is fast, VibePHP can do all the rest:
+PHP-FPM is stable, FrankenPHP is fast, VibePHP brings all the rest:

+- Hype
 - Generics
-- Full type support
+- Async/await
 - Inline Go or Rust

 VibePHP has no parser.
 Your code is never compiled, only *understood*.
 The contract is void, and so is every constraint that ever held the language back.
 Generics work because nothing stops them.
 So does any syntax you can dream up.